VitaeTeam/ViLight/contrib/osx/README.md

 ## 2. Done

-You should see Electron-Cash.app and Electron-Cash-x.y.z.dmg in ../dist/.
+You should see Electron-Cash.app and Vilight-x.y.z.dmg in ../dist/.
 If you provided an identity for signing, these files can even be distributed to other Macs and they will run there without warnings from GateKeeper.